 Beginning on September 20, 2010, a number of complaints were filed in the US District Court for the Southern District of California against us and certain of our current and former employees and directors on behalf of certain purchasers of our common stock.
 The complaints have been brought as purported stockholder class actions, and, in general, include allegations that we and certain of our current and former employees and directors violated federal securities laws by making materially false and misleading statements regarding our BELVIQ program, thereby artificially inflating the price of our common stock.
 The plaintiffs are seeking unspecified monetary damages and other relief.
 On November 19, 2010, eight prospective lead plaintiffs filed motions to consolidate, appoint a lead plaintiff, and appoint lead counsel.
 The Court took the motions to consolidate under submission on January 14, 2011.
 On August 8, 2011, the Court consolidated the actions and appointed a lead plaintiff and lead counsel.
 On November 1, 2011, the lead plaintiff filed a consolidated amended complaint.
 On December 30, 2011, we filed a motion to dismiss the consolidated amended complaint.
 On March 28, 2013, the Court granted our motion to dismiss the consolidated amended complaint without prejudice.
 On May 13, 2013, the plaintiff filed a new consolidated amended complaint.
 On June 14, 2013, we filed a motion to dismiss the new consolidated amended complaint.
 On July 15, 2013, the plaintiff filed an opposition to our motion to dismiss.
 On July 29, 2013, we filed our reply.
+On October 25, 2013, the Court heard oral argument on the motion to dismiss.
+On November 5, 2013, the Court granted our motion to dismiss the new consolidated amended complaint without prejudice as to all parties except for Robert E. Hoffman, who was dismissed from the action with prejudice.
+The Court further instructed lead plaintiff that it could file a motion for leave to amend the now-dismissed new consolidated amended complaint on or before November 27, 2013.
 In addition to the class actions, a complaint involving similar legal and factual issues has been brought by at least one individual stockholder and is pending in federal court.
 On December 30, 2011, we filed a motion to dismiss the stockholder s complaint.
 On March 29, 2013, the Court granted our motion to dismiss, in part without prejudice.
 On May 13, 2013, the plaintiff filed a new amended complaint.
 On June 14, 2013, we filed a motion to dismiss the new amended complaint.
 On July 10, 2013, the plaintiff filed an opposition to our motion to dismiss.
 On July 29, 2013, we filed our reply.
 Due to the stage of these proceedings, we are not able to predict or reasonably estimate the ultimate outcome or possible losses relating to these claims.